nezza/DexVault/README.md

 - High availability
 - Hardware Security Module support via Vault
 - Hashicorp Vault integration for high-scalability and high security

+## Warning

+This code has not yet been reviewed for security.
+Here is hoping that we get some funds for financing a review once the service is stable!

 ## Quickstart - less than 5 minutes!